dazet/piper/README.md

 }
 ```

+Transforming pipe is the one that pushes pipeline forward.
+The simplest pipeline can be composed from pipes where each next pipe input matches previous pipe output.

-#### Transforming pipe
+#### Flow pipe

-Kind of pipe returns the same object or modified object of the same type.
+Kind of pipe where input and output has the same type.

-Example:
+For example request attribute converter could look line this:
 ```php
 <?php